nginxinc/ansible-role-nginx-config/README.md

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.

-**Note 2:** The role is being currently refactored to use a long term sustainable templating structure (these changes are expected to go live with the role's `0.4.0` release).
-As such, the documentation found here (on main) reflects the most up to date templates.
-However, if you are using the latest release available on Ansible Galaxy, please check the `0.3.3` documentation available [here](https://github.com/nginxinc/ansible-role-nginx-config/tree/0.3.3).

 ## Requirements

 ### Ansible